collective/volto-hydra/README.md

 ```

 Now as editor can :-
-- Click on a link or button to set or change the link with either an external or internal url ([TODO](https://github.com/collective/volto-hydra/issues/68))
+- Click on a link or button on the frontend to set or change the link with either an external or internal url ([TODO](https://github.com/collective/volto-hydra/issues/68))
 - Click on a link/button to optionally open the link in a new tab ([TODO](https://github.com/collective/volto-hydra/issues/111))

 ### Comment syntax (TODO)